 These are realistic estimated costs associated with the program.
 They generally include expenditures that are not included in the program fee such as flight, spending money, meals, entertainment, and/or travel while abroad.
 Although these are not billed, students should plan to have these funds available.

-If program costs are unclear, please contact the Office of International Programs for assistance.
+If program costs are unclear, please contact the International Programs Office for assistance.

 Determine your needs and interests.
 Compare the features and costs of various programs to find the best match.
 Various factors that influence the total cost of participating in a study abroad program include: